MatrixManAtYrService/bug_airflowfreeze/README.md

-This repo exists to outline a bug.
-Unless you're trying to fix that bug, it's probably not helpful for you.
+This repo exists to outline [apache airflow issue 17901](https://github.com/apache/airflow/issues/17901).

 [The problematic DAG](increment.py) runs comands like these, each in their own task: